psevestre/openid-fapi/Financial_API_WD_001.md

 ### 8.1 TLS Considerations
 Since confidential information is being exchanged, all interactions shall be encrypted with TLS/SSL (HTTPS) in accordance with the recommendations in [RFC7525].
 TLS version 1.2 or later shall be used for all communications.

-### 8.2 Message source authentication fialure
+### 8.2 Message source authentication failure

 Authorization request and response are not authenticated.

-### 8.3 Message interity protection fialure
+### 8.3 Message interity protection failure

-Authorization request and response tamparing and parameter injection
+Authorization request and response tampering and parameter injection

 ### 8.4 Message containment failure